shellspec/shellspec/README.md

 ### Testing a single file script

 Shell scripts are often made up of a single file.
-Shellspec provides two ways of testing a single shell script.
+ShellSpec provides two ways of testing a single shell script.

 #### Sourced Return